Truth (2015 film): Release

-On May 18, 2015, it was announced that Sony Pictures Classics had acquired United States distribution rights for $6 million.
+On May 18, 2015, it was announced that Sony Pictures Classics had acquired US distribution rights for $6 million.
 The film was selected to be screened in the Special Presentations section of the 2015 Toronto International Film Festival in September 2015, and was selected as the Opening Night film of the 23rd Hamptons International Film Festival.
 It premiered in the UK at the BFI London Film Festival.
 The film was released in the United States on October 16, 2015, with a limited opening in 6 theaters, making $66,232.
 It expanded wider on October 30 to 1,122 theaters, making $875,935, for a total of $1.1 million.
 Variety described this a "dispiriting" opening.
 The Hollywood Reporter said that the film had disappointing opening numbers, as, like other adult dramas and awards hopefuls released in October, it suffered from a "total market saturation by films aimed at the over-30 crowd".
 As of January 15, 2016, the film's domestic total is $2.54 million.

 The film was described as a "bomb" at the box office, after failing to garner expected revenue.